-(a) use or enjoy the lot, or permit the lot to be used or enjoyed, in such a manner or for such a purpose as to cause a nuisance or hazard to the occupier of any other lot (whether that person is an owner or not), or
+(1) An owner … tenant or occupier of a lot in a strata scheme must not: (a) use or enjoy the lot, or permit the lot to be used or enjoyed, in a manner or for a purpose that causes a nuisance or hazard to the occupier of any other lot (whether that person is an owner or not)

 Meanwhile, as a guide, here are my own highly subjective observations based on reading these reports:

-2. There seems to be an acceptance that the BSA standards are not an acceptable guide as to whether or not the floor is properly insulated against disturbing noise so anyone relying on that as a defence is skating on thin ice.
+2. There seems to be an acceptance that the BCA standards are not an acceptable guide as to whether or not the floor is properly insulated against disturbing noise so anyone relying on that as a defence is skating on thin ice.
 Failure to meet Acoustical Engineers standards for carpeted floors (and few if any wooden or tiled floors can) may be a more significant consideration.
-The first case study (CTTT Appeal Decison 1, below) clearly states that while the floor meets BSA standards, it is still 25 percent less effective than carpetted floors and that’s why the upstairs naeighbours lost their appeal
+The first case study (CTTT Appeal Decison 1, below) clearly states that while the floor meets BCA standards, it is still 25 percent less effective than carpeted floors and that’s why the upstairs neighbours lost their appeal

-3. If you are taking this to the CTTT supported by an acoustical engineer’s findings, make sure your expert’s qualifications and experience are stated as part of the submission.
+3. If you are taking a case to NCAT supported by an acoustical engineer’s findings, make sure your expert’s qualifications and experience are stated as part of the submission.